Edible Flower Garden Kit: 15 Plants

 - SHIPSBeginning in March, after your last frost date

 - ZONEGrows everywhere in the USA (annual, zones 2-11)

-- INCLUDES15 plants in 2.5" pots, 3 each of Cream Troika Nasturtium, Cats White Viola, Strawberry Blonde Marigold, Black and White Nigella, Potomac Lavender Snapdragon
+- INCLUDES15 plants in 2.5" pots, 3 each of Cream Troika Nasturtium, Cats White Viola, Strawberry Blonde Marigold, Love in a Mist Delft Blue, Potomac Dark Orange Snapdragon

 The Nasturtium and Viola both have a compact bushy growth, perfect for the front of the garden or draping over the front of a container.
-Next plant the Marigold, with the incredibly unique golden pink flush; the Strawberry Blonde Marigold is taller but with a loose branching growth, and intersperse that with the Nigella which has a similar height and a lovely airy shape to balance the full flowers of the Marigold.
+Next plant the Marigold, with the incredibly unique golden pink flush; the Strawberry Blonde Marigold is taller but with a loose branching growth, and intersperse that with the Love in a Mist Delft Blue which has a similar height and a lovely airy shape to balance the full flowers of the Marigold.
 Tuck the Snapdragons in the back, they'll bring it home with their stately height.
 All of these flowers are edible, perfect for tossing in salads, garnishing cakes, and topping off your iced tea with a flourish.

-Includes 15 young plants, 3 of each of these five varieties, for you to grow the garden of your dreams: Cream Troika Nasturtium, Cats White Viola, Strawberry Blonde Marigold, Black and White Nigella, Potomac Lavender Snapdragon.
+Includes 15 young plants, 3 of each of these five varieties, for you to grow the garden of your dreams: Cream Troika Nasturtium, Cats White Viola, Strawberry Blonde Marigold, Love in a Mist Delft Blue, and Potomac Dark Orange Snapdragon.

 - KIDS+PETS Non-toxic, edible